6 Seriously Good Day Trips (90 Mins) From Paris

 That’s a wrap

 Exploring outside Paris is like hitting the refresh button on your vacation.
-Day trips let you soak in France's rich history and stunning landscapes without the long-term commitment of a separate trip.
-Hope this list helps you plan your Parisian getaway!
+I feel like day trips let you soak in French history and stunning landscapes without long-term commitment :) I hope this list helps you plan your Parisian getaway.

 Like this article on the best day trips from Paris?
 Pin it for later!